nfergu/memalot/README.md

 Memalot prints suspected leaks to the console by default, and also has a [CLI](#cli) and an [MCP server](#mcp-server) for analyzing memory leaks.

-For example, here is a Python program which creates a string object every half-second and stores these in a list:
+For example, here is a Python program that creates a string object every half-second and stores these in a list:

 ```python
 from time import sleep